-OPG's mission is to provide low cost power in a safe, clean, reliable and sustainable manner for the benefit of its customers and its Shareholder.
-OPG also seeks to pursue, on a commercial basis, generation development projects and other business growth opportunities to the benefit of the Shareholder.
-The four strategic imperatives of OPG are briefly described below.
+OPG's mission is to provide low cost power in a safe, clean, reliable and sustainable manner for the benefit of the customers and Shareholder.
+OPG's strategic objectives describe the Company's long-term goals.
+OPG's strategic objectives are as follows: